federicoambrosino/federicoambrosino.github.io/_pages/about.md

   - /about.html
 ---

-I am in italain Theoretical Physicist.
+I am in italian Theoretical Physicist.
 I am currently pursuing my PhD in Mathematical Physics at DESY and University of Hamburg.

 A data-driven personal website